linode/docs/docs/applications/voip/install-asterisk-on-centos-7/index.md

 1. Create a CentOS 7 Linode in your closest data center (barring Atlanta (us-southeast), which does not currently support SIP servers).
 A 2GB Linode is enough to handle 10-20 concurrent calls using a non-compressed codec, depending on the processing required on each channel.

-1. Ensure you have followed the [Getting Started](/docs/getting-started/) and [Securing Your Server](/docs/security/securing-your-server/) guides to prepare your server. **Do not** complete the steps to set up a firewall.
+1. Ensure you have followed the [Getting Started](/docs/getting-started/) and [Securing Your Server](/docs/security/securing-your-server/) guides to prepare your Linode. **Do not** complete the steps to set up a firewall.

 1. Update your system:

         sudo yum update

 1. Disable SELinux and reboot your Linode.
-If you have [Lassie](/docs/uptime/monitoring-and-maintaining-your-server/#configure-shutdown-watchdog) enabled, your Linode will be back up running in a few minutes.
+If you have [Lassie](/docs/uptime/monitoring-and-maintaining-your-server/#configure-shutdown-watchdog) enabled, your Linode will be back up and running in a few minutes.

         sed -i 's/SELINUX=enforcing/SELINUX=disabled/g' /etc/selinux/config